aetperf/aetperf.github.io/_posts/2023-04-18-TPC-H-benchmark-of-DuckDB-and-Hyper-on-native-files-WIP.md

 |  30 |    8.2 GB |   13.6 GB | 259 798 402 |
 | 100 |   27.7 GB |   46.3 GB | 866 037 932 |

-The total row count corresponds to the sum of 8 table lengths:
+The total row count corresponds to the sum of 8 table lengths (*lineitem*, *lineitem*, *customer*, *orders*, *supplier*, *region*, *partsupp*, *nation*, *part*).
-- lineitem
-- customer
-- orders
-- supplier
-- region
-- partsupp
-- nation
-- part

 ## Results

 ### Query execution time

-W report the combined elapsed time for the 22 TPC-H queries.
+We report the combined elapsed time for the 22 TPC-H queries.
 To ensure accuracy and reduce the impact of fluctuations, we executed each query three times and recorded the best elapsed time out of the three runs.
 These 22 best elapsed times are then summed.

 We did not include fetch time in the elapsed time.
 We only measure the query execution time.
-The data is fetched in a second step in order to check the number of returned rows.
+The data is fetched in a second step in order to check the number of rows returned.

 - DuckDB: